 In the end, we picked the Mauviel, primarily because they were up front about the copper content, and it wasn't quite as outrageously expensive as the Ruffoni.

 Mauviel's tri-ply is 20% copper, 64% aluminum, and 16% 18/10 stainless cooking surface.
 With a total thickness of 2.0mm, this means the copper layer is 0.4mm thick.
-This is barely enough to affect performance.
-And, it's not all that much cheaper than the 150 M'Heritage or even the 250 M'Heritage lines.
-However, the thick layer of aluminum enhances heating properties--but why not just buy a good clad stainless if you're paying primarily for aluminum?
+This adds some copper performance, but nothing like the real thing, and it's not all that much cheaper than the 150 M'Heritage or even the 250 M'Heritage lines.
+The thick layer of aluminum enhances heating properties--but why not just buy a good clad stainless (for a lot less) if you're paying primarily for aluminum?

-Glass lids are another drawback--this is really expensive cookware to have glass lids.
+Glass lids are another drawback--this is expensive cookware to have glass lids, which aren't as durable as stainless or copper lids.

-For a little more, you can buy the Mauviel 150S M'Heritage cookware and get a much higher copper content (1.3mm vs. 0.4mm, or more than three times as much).
+For a little more, you can buy the Mauviel 150S M'Heritage cookware and get a much higher copper content (1.5mm vs. 0.4mm, or more than three times as much).

 buy mauviel tri-ply copper cookware: